dargaCode/Thwartski-Tf2-Hud/thwartski_switcher/thwartski_README_release_notes.txt

 //						  CURRENT VERSION
 //-------------------------------------------------------------------

-Thwartski Weapon Swapper v0.9.2 (BETA) - May 25, 2012.
+Thwartski Weapon Swapper v0.9.5 (BETA) - May 25, 2012.

 //-------------------------------------------------------------------
 //					        CHANGE LOG
 //-------------------------------------------------------------------

+Reworked the system so that players who don't know how to edit .cfg files can still
+	rebind their hotkeys (by deleting one file and using the in-game settings menu).

+//-------------------------------------------------------------------
+//						PREVIOUS VERSIONS
+//-------------------------------------------------------------------

+v0.9.2 (BETA) - May 25, 2012.

 	Cleanup for bad states in the advanced spy config (+attack stuck on etc).
 	Updated README and install instructions.
 	General comments and cleanup.

-//-------------------------------------------------------------------
-//						PREVIOUS VERSIONS
-//-------------------------------------------------------------------

 v0.9.1 (BETA) - May 17, 2012.